SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

 \subsubsection{Implementation}

-For SafeLoRA, we follow the methodology and repository from \citet{hsu2025safelorasilverlining}.
-The projection matrix is computed using Llama-2-7B-Chat and Llama-2-7B (base).
-We find that Llama-2-7B-Chat is already well safety-aligned, making additional safety finetuning unnecessary.
-We also investigate two projection approaches for Qwen-2-7B: (i) Base Model Projection: Using Qwen-2-7B (base), (ii) Safety Model Projection: Using a safety-tuned model (500 samples).
-Results however show that most LoRA projections remain identical across both projection methods.
+We follow the implementation provided in the official repository of \citet{hsu2025safelorasilverlining}.
+The per-layer projection matrix \( C^i \) is computed using the respective instruct/chat and base variants of each model.
+In general, we find that instruct/chat models are already well safety-aligned, sufficiently capturing harmful directions when comparing layers via cosine similarity.
+Nevertheless, for Qwen-2, we investigate two approaches to construct the safety-aligned subspace: (i) using the base model, and (ii) using a safety-tuned model with 500 safety samples from \citet{bianchi2024safetytunedllamaslessonsimproving}.
+Results show that most LoRA projections remain identical across both approaches, suggesting that differences are primarily reflected in the scaling of \( \tau \).
+In contrast, using an off-the-shelf instruct model is not sufficient.
+This observation directly transfers to SafeMERGE.